Gao Empire

-The Gao Empire was a kingdom that ruled the Niger bend from approximately the 7th century CE until their fall to the Mali Empire in the late 14th century.
+The Gao Empire was a Songhai-speaking Islamic kingdom that ruled the bend of the Niger River in Mali from approximately the 7th century CE until their fall to the Mali Empire in the late 14th century.
 Ruled by the Za dynasty from the capital of Gao, the empire was an important predecessor of the Songhai Empire.

 Historiography

-Apart from some Arabic epitaphs on tombstones discovered in 1939 at the cemetery of Gao-Saney (6 km to the east of the city) there are no surviving indigenous written records that date from before the middle of the 17th century.
+There are over 100 medieval inscriptions in Arabic from Gao and nearby Gao-Saney, the oldest dating from 1042 CE.
+They contain poetry, and also provide contemporary primary-source documentation for many generations of kings and queens in the form of epitaphs..
+This calls into question claims that there are no surviving indigenous written records that date from before the middle of the 17th century.
 Our knowledge of the early history of the town relies on the writings of Arab geographers living in Morocco, Egypt and Andalusia, most of whom never visited the region.
 These authors referred to the town as Kawkaw or Kuku.
 The earliest mention of Gao is by al-Khwārizmī who wrote in the first half of the 9th century.

-The two 17th century Songhai chronicles, the Tarikh al-Sudan and the Tarikh al-Fattash, provide information on the town at the time of the Songhai Empire but they contain only vague indications on the time prior to its writing.
+The two 17th-century Songhai chronicles, the Tarikh al-Sudan and the Tarikh al-Fattash, provide information on the town at the time of the Songhai Empire but they contain only vague indications on the time prior to its writing.
 The chronicles do not, in general, acknowledge their sources.
 Their accounts for the earlier periods are almost certainly based on oral tradition, and they sometimes provide conflicting information.
 Using the epitaphs as a primary source, modern scholars increasingly question whether the chronicles, as biased political documents, are useful at all for describing the period of the Gao Empire.

 Twentieth-century historians saw Gao as relatively unimportant compared with the roughly contemporary Ghana Empire, but the 2018 study African Dominion argued that Gao was West Africa's first city-state, providing a key model for the Ghana Empire and subsequently the Mali and Songhay empires, and that the Middle Niger region that it dominated was economically and politically interconnected with the Sahel, the Savannah, and the Middle East in ways that made it an important part of the world system.